Skip to main content

 Dietary Approaches to Increase NAD

 Eating a diet rich in NAD precursors, such as niacin or tryptophan, can support NAD synthesis.
 Foods like fish, poultry, nuts, and legumes are good sources of these NAD precursors.
-Additionally, including foods rich in antioxidants, such as berries and leafy greens, can protect NAD from degradation and support cellular health.
+Additionally, including foods rich in antioxidants3, such as berries and leafy greens, can protect NAD from degradation and support cellular health.

 Supplements and NAD Levels